littlepriceonu/littlepriceonu.com/README.md

 * Setup [Nginx](https://awstip.com/installing-nginx-web-server-on-an-aws-ec2-7727811dacec) with the config in the repo
 * Finally, Run `node index.js`!

+* If you wish, you can use certbot and set it up with the nginx to have an SSL connection!

 ## 💭 Extras

 Heres a few fun facts and such about my site